Coffee, Kill Boss

 Coffee, Kill Boss is a 2013 film starring Eddie Jemison, Noureen DeWulf and Robert Forster, and co-starring Richard Riehle, Zibby Allen, Chris Wylde, Jack Wallace, Denise Grayson and W. Cameron Tucker.
 Directed by Nathan Marshall and written by Sigurd Ueland, Coffee, Kill Boss premiered on opening night of the 2013 Austin Film Festival.
 In 2010, the screenplay for Coffee, Kill Boss (then titled 10 Habits of Highly Effective People) was a finalist in the Austin Film Festival Screenwriting Competition.
 Set on the 20th floor of a monolithic corporate tower, Coffee, Kill Boss follows ten executives who secretly meet to sell off their company, but instead become victims of an outrageous murder scheme.

-Coffee, Kill Boss was distributed by Devolver Digital and Cinedigm.
-It was one of the first feature films made available on Steam, and is also available digitally on Amazon Prime, Hulu, iTunes, Google Play and Netflix.
+Coffee, Kill Boss was filmed onsite at the Milgard Windows corporate offices and boardroom in Simi Valley, CA. The film premiered on opening night at the 2013 Austin Film Festival, taking the slot previously reserved for Argo, and was later distributed by Devolver Digital and Cinedigm.
+It was one of the first feature films made available on Steam, and is also available digitally on Amazon Prime, Hulu, iTunes, and Google Play.